Green correspondence on centric Mackey functor over fusion systems: Relative projectivity and Higman's criterion.

 Where we are viewing $\varphi$ as an isomorphism between the appropriate restrictions.
 This proves Item \eqref{enu:Restriction-eliminates-conjugation.}. \item Let $J\in\FHH[K]\cap\Fc$, let $x\in I_{J}^{J}M$ and let $f\in\End\left(M\downarrow_{\FHH}^{\F}\right)$.
 From Proposition \ref{prop:properties-HXK.} \eqref{enu:prod-pullback-right.} we have that

 Where we are fixing a representative $\varphi$ of $\overline{\varphi}$ and viewing it as an isomorphism onto its image.
-The same arguments employed for Item \eqref{enu:composition-transfer.} allow us to replace the second sum of the previous equation with a sum over $\left[\varphi\left(A\right)\times_{\FHH[K]}J\right]$.
+The same arguments employed to prove Item \eqref{enu:composition-transfer.} allow us to replace the second sum of the previous equation with a sum over $\left[\varphi\left(A\right)\times_{\FHH[K]}J\right]$.
 This leads us to the identities

 Here we are viewing $M\downarrow_{\FHH[K]}^{\F}$ as a subset of $M$.
 With this inclusion in mind we also have that $\tr_{\FHH}^{\F}\left(f\right)\left(x\right)=\r_{\FHH[K]}^{\F}\left(\tr_{\FHH}^{\F}\left(f\right)\right)\left(x\right)$ and, therefore, the above identities prove Item \eqref{enu:Mackey-formula.}. \item We will prove just the first identity since the second is proved similarly.
 Let $K\in\Fc$.
 Since $f$ is a morphism of $\muFR$-modules then, for every $y\in M\downarrow_{\FHH}^{\F}\subset M$ and every $\left(A,\overline{\varphi}\right)\in\left[H\times_{\F}K\right]$ we have that